-Saint Mary-of-the-Woods College ensures that all practices regarding the security of student academic records comply with the requirements of the Family Educational Rights and Privacy Act of 1974 (FERPA).
+Saint Mary-of-the-Woods College ensures that all practices regarding the security of student academic records comply with the requirements of the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended.

 Students are entitled to review their own academic records upon written request.
-Students may view their own transcripts at any time in the Office of the Registrar or online at MyRecords.smwc.edu.
-Neither grades nor grade point averages are released over the phone or via email.
-No other person or agency has the right to review academic records without the written permission of the student, with the exceptions stated in the federal law.
+Students may view their own transcripts at any time in the Office of the Registrar or online at https://MyRecords.smwc.edu, as long as all student financial accounts are in good standing.
+Neither final grades nor grade point averages are released over the phone or via email.
+No other person or agency has the right to review academic records without the written permission of the student, except under certain circumstances as defined within FERPA.